Chasing Serendipity: Tackling Transient Sources with Neutrino Telescopes: PBH final burst and event rate

 In our analysis, we used the PBH temperature $T_{\text{PBH}}$ to estimate the time window $\tau_B$ during which a given experiment would be sensitive to the PBH burst.
 As shown in Fig.~\ref{fig: 10s1day}, this is a good approximation, since integrating the signal from earlier times has little impact on the final result.
 However, this does not imply that particles with energy $E \sim T_{\text{PBH}}$ are emitted exclusively within the last $\tau_B$ seconds of the burst.
 For example, Fig.~\ref{fig: InstSpec} shows that particles with energies around $4 \times 10^3~\GeV$ begin to be emitted roughly a day before the PBH fully evaporates.
 However, their flux remains negligible until the PBH temperature reaches $\sim 4 \times 10^3~\GeV$, which occurs about 10 seconds before it fully evaporates.
 Despite the three orders of magnitude difference in time between, the total number of particles emitted above this energy threshold changes very little.
 This is because, at such high energies, the particle flux is overwhelmingly dominated by the final stages of evaporation.

 Having discussed how associating the PBH temperature with the peak energy of the emitted particles helps identify the time window of maximum experimental reach, we now turn to the background rate and examine how it limits the sensitivity, thereby limiting the maximum PBH distance each experiment can probe.
-Fig.~\ref{fig: NevtsRate} shows the event rate for IceCube (left panel) and LHAASO (right panel), for varying PBH distances and including the relevant background rate.
-For IceCube, we compute the event rate assuming a PBH at a declination $\sin\delta = -0.02$ such that the neutrinos would arrive from above the detector.
-At this coordinate, the atmospheric muon background~\cite{IceCube:2015wro} significantly limits the time window during which IceCube could detect a PBH evaporation signal.
+Fig.~\ref{fig: NevtsRate} shows the differential event rate $dN_{\rm evt}^{\nu_\mu}/dt$ (see Eqs.~\eqref{eq:dNevtdt_nu_primary} and \eqref{eq:dNevtdt_nu_secondary}) for IceCube (left panel) and LHAASO (right panel), for varying PBH distances and including the relevant background rate.
+As a case example, we compute the expected event rate, and total number of events binned in hours, for IceCube, LHAASO and Pierre Auger for a PBH in a specific declination, chosen as $\delta = -0.02^{\circ}$.
+For IceCube, such declination means that the neutrinos would arrive from above the detector.
+At this coordinate, the muon background from cosmic ray interactions in the atmosphere ~\cite{IceCube:2015wro} significantly limits the time window during which IceCube could detect a PBH evaporation signal.
+Muon tracks can mimic the long-track signatures of muon neutrino interactions, making them a dominant background.
 Specifically, for $d_{\text{PBH}} = 10^{-4}$~pc only the final $\mathcal{O}(100~\text{s})$ are effectively background free.
+It is important to emphasize that the muon background strongly depends on the declination.
+For trajectories coming from below the detector, atmospheric muons are strongly attenuated by the large column density of the Earth, making it extremely unlikely for them to reach IceCube.
+In contrast, atmospheric muon neutrinos can traverse the Earth and still interact in the detector.
+Both types of background for the chosen declination are shown in Fig.~\ref{fig: NevtsRate}.

-For photons, we use LHAASO as a representative example.
-Using the effective area of the water Cherenkov detector array~\cite{Yang:2024vij} (WCDA) and computing the cosmic ray background following Refs.~\cite{Yang:2024vij,Abdo:2014apa}, we find that LHAASO could be sensitive to PBH signals up to nearly three months before the final burst.
+For photons, we use LHAASO, which energy range covers $\sim 100$ GeV -- PeV, as a representative example.
+Using the effective area of the water Cherenkov detector array~\cite{Yang:2024vij} (WCDA), particularly at the same declination considered before, $\delta = -0.02^{\circ}$, and computing the cosmic ray background following Refs.~\cite{Yang:2024vij,Abdo:2014apa}, we find that LHAASO could be sensitive to PBH signals up to several days before the final burst, reflecting the comparatively more favorable detection conditions for photons, primarily due to their much larger electromagnetic interaction cross-section compared to the weak interaction cross-section of neutrinos.

+For higher energy threshold telescope, as Pierre Auger with $E_{\rm threshold}\sim 3\times 10^9$ GeV, only the very last instant of the evaporation is going to be relevant, since higher energy particles are emitted only during this final moment.
+As a consequence, even though the event rate can be high during this moment, because of the tiny fraction in which this spike occur, the total number of events is completely negligible compared to other telescopes in the range of GeV to PeV.
+In particular, Pierre Auger can achieve an event rate of order $\sim 10^{25}$ sec$^{-1}$ but just over a period of less than $10^{-25}$ sec, resulting in less than one event over the lifetime.
+We illustrate this behavior by integrating the event rate over one hour beans for the interval of a day, as shown in Fig.~\ref{fig: TotalEvtsDiffExps}.